Updated: 3 days ago

 Dig Deeper: See appendix 1 for our business case experience when comparing rideshare to car ownership.
 We also explore how typical cognitive biases impact attitudes.

-Step 3: Assuming car ownership makes sense and as aligned with your car buying objective, your goal should be to minimize exposure to depreciation risk.
-All cars depreciate.
+Step 1c: Anchor your purpose - WHEN is the best model age for a car?
+How to minimize depreciation risk.
+Assuming car ownership makes sense and is aligned with your car buying objective, a high-priority goal should be to minimize exposure to depreciation risk.
+The vast majority of cars depreciate.
 (I.e., go down in value over time.)
-Differing auto models have unique depreciation performance.
-Also, buying older cars helps reduce the depreciation risk.
+Differing auto models have unique depreciation performances.
+Also, buying an older car helps reduce the depreciation risk.
 This occurs since the typical car depreciates quickly when it is newer and the depreciation curve flattens as the car ages.

 Dig Deeper: See appendix 5 for the typical depreciation curve and the market considerations for buying a car.

-Step 5: Buy cars with good maintenance records that demonstrate a lower cost of ownership.
-The attached car buying workflow file has several model suggestions.
-This should include minimizing factory-provided car technology.
-Car tech is expensive to buy, expensive to maintain, and your smartphone with a car radio bluetooth connection likely has much of the needed navigation.
+Car alternatives with good maintenance histories demonstrate a lower cost of ownership.
+This car-buying workflow program has several model suggestions.
+From my experience, you may want to minimize factory-provided car technology.
+Car tech falls under the "hidden cost" category mentioned earlier.
+Car tech is expensive to buy, expensive to maintain, and your smartphone with a car radio Bluetooth connection likely has much of the needed navigation.
 Plus, your smartphone is likely a more reliable technology server.
-Why pay for tech twice!
+Why pay for tech twice?

-Dig Deeper: Also, please see appendix 3 for how pollution may be considered when buying a car.
+Dig Deeper: Please see our article Negotiating success and building your BATNA for negotiating tips and the importance of building car-buying alternatives (aka, BATNAs).
+Also, please see appendix 3 for how pollution may be considered when buying a car.

-Dig Deeper: Please see the attached excel file for our car buying workflow.
-This spreadsheet provides the background on CPRM.
-For more information on Electric Vehicle alternatives, please see this article The Best Used Electric Cars.
+Dig Deeper: For more information on Electric Vehicle alternatives, please see the article The Best Used Electric Cars.

 Car buying support